 The crust to these lemon bars is a shortbread crust.

-So, to make it, we’re going to add about a heaping cup of almond flour and a heaping 3 tablespoons of Confectioners Swerve to a medium-sized bowl and mix well.
-Then we’re going to add 3 tablespoons of melted butter, 1/2 a teaspoon of vanilla extract, and one egg yolk.
+So, to make it, we're going to add just less than a cup of almond flour and a heaping 3 tablespoons of Confectioners Swerve to a medium-sized bowl and mix well.
+Then we're going to add 3 tablespoons of melted butter, ½ a teaspoon of vanilla extract, and one egg yolk.

 Making The Filling

 Anyways, while the shortbread crust is in the oven, you’ll want to make the filling.
 This part has all of that tangy lemony goodness that makes these lemon bars so addictively delicious.